Eye pain can be severe, aching, or throbbing. You might feel like your eye has something in it.

 Doctors will treat the cause of your eye pain.
 For example, they’ll give you medicine if you have an infection.

+You may need to take prescription or over-the-counter pain relievers until the pain stops.
 Even though there are medicines that can numb your eye for a little while, doctors don't like you to use these at home.
 That's because if your eye is numb, you won't be able to tell if your problem is getting worse.